dividedbyzeroco/warp-server/readme.md

 // Additional code defining our model
 ```

-### Warp User and Warp Session
+### User and Session Models

-In order to handle user authentication and management, a special type of model called the Warp User can be added.
+In order to handle user authentication and management, a special type of model called the User model can be added.
 It is similar to the `WarpServer.Model` except it requires a few additional fields.

-Fields required by the Warp User Model:
+Fields required by the User Model:
 - username
 - password
 - email

-For example, to create a Warp User using the `user` table:
+For example, to create a User model using the `user` table:

 ```javascript
 var User = WarpServer.Model.create({